Understanding Cytomegalovirus Retinitis: Symptoms and Treatment

-What is Cytomegalovirus Retinitis?
+What are the Causes of Cytomegalovirus Retinitis?

 The primary cause of CMV Retinitis is the reactivation of the CMV virus in individuals with weakened immune systems.
 The virus can remain dormant in the body and become active when the immune system is compromised.
 Risk factors include: